Harmony Day: History

 The day was introduced by the Howard government in 1999 to promote a singular and unifying notion of "Australian-ness" within multicultural policy.
-In 1998, Australian Prime Minister John Howard (Liberal-National Coalition) commissioned the Eureka Research to begin an anti-racism study to "explore and understand the subtleties and nature of racism in the Australia of the late 1990s, with a view to mounting an effective mass media and/or education anti-racism campaign".
+In 1998, Australian Prime Minister John Howard (Liberal–National Coalition) commissioned Eureka Research to begin an anti-racism study to "explore and understand the subtleties and nature of racism in the Australia of the late 1990s, with a view to mounting an effective mass media and/or education anti-racism campaign".
 Among the conclusions of the study were that there was a need for an anti-racism campaign and a promotion of "living in harmony".
 According to multiple media reports, the outcomes of the research were not aligned with Howard's views that Australians were not racist.
 Commenting on the racially motivated 2005 Cronulla riots, he stated: "I do not accept that there is underlying racism in this country".

 The Eureka report was suppressed from public access until 2011.

-In 2003, the Government of Western Australia renamed the event Harmony Week in that state, always celebrated in the same week: "celebrations from 15 to 20 March, followed by a day of reflection on 21 March".
+In 2003, the Government of Western Australia renamed the event Harmony Day in that state, always celebrated on the same day: "celebrations from 15 to 20 March, followed by a day of reflection on 21 March".

-The event was renamed as Harmony Week by the Morrison government for its 20th anniversary in 2019, "to recognise diversity and inclusion activities that take place during the entire week".
+The event was renamed Harmony Week by the Morrison government for its 20th anniversary in 2019, "to recognise diversity and inclusion activities that take place during the entire week".